Beyond a blank template

 Who this is for

-- Travelers who want a spreadsheet-first Seoul planning system
+- Travelers who want to skip building a Seoul list from scratch

 - Couples and groups comparing many possible stops